Financial-Times/upp-provisioners/README.md

  * Delete the cluster CNAME record
  * (Optionally) delete the S3 bucket for full decommissioning

-## Build
+## Building the Docker image
-The AWS ES provisioner is built as a Docker image:
+The AWS ES provisioner can be built locally as a Docker image:

 `docker build -t coco/upp-elasticsearch-provisioner:latest .`

+Automated DockerHub builds are also triggered on new releases, located [here](https://hub.docker.com/r/coco/upp-elasticsearch-provisioner/).

 ## Provisioning a cluster
 - Grab, customize and export the environment variables from the **AWS ElasticSearch - Provisioning Setup** LastPass note.